betaflight/betaflight/docs/LedStrip.md

 This mode is allows you to use one or multiple led rings (e.g. NeoPixel ring) for an afterburner effect.
 LEDs with this mode will light up with their assigned color in a repeating sequence.
 Assigning the color black to an LED with the ring mode will prevent the LED from lighting up.

-A better effect is acheived when LEDs configured for thrust ring have no other functions.
+A better effect is achieved when LEDs configured for thrust ring have no other functions.

 LED direction and X/Y positions are irrelevant for thrust ring LED state.
 The order of the LEDs that have the state determines how the LED behaves, and the throttle value determines the animation rate.
 The animation is only active while armed.

 Each LED of the ring can be a different color.
-The color can be selected between the 16 colors availables.
+The color can be selected between the 16 colors available.

 For example, led 0 is set as a `R`ing thrust state led in color 13 as follow.